On the Utility of 3D Hand Poses for Action Recognition: Experiments

 \section{Experiments}

-\textbf{Datasets.} We conduct experiments on two publicly available hand-object interaction datasets with multiple views, Assembly101~\cite{sener2022assembly101} and H2O~\cite{kwon2021h2o}. \textbf{Assembly101} \cite{sener2022assembly101} is a large-scale multiview dataset that features videos of procedural activities for assembling and disassembling 101 take-apart toy vehicles.
-This dataset has 1380 fine-grained actions resulting from a combination of 24 verbs and 90 objects.
-Additionally, 3D hand pose estimations are provided.
-The dataset consists of 12 temporally synchronized views --- 8 static and 4 egocentric.
+\textbf{Datasets.} We conduct experiments on two publicly available hand-object interaction datasets. \textbf{Assembly101} \cite{sener2022assembly101} is a large-scale multiview dataset that features videos of procedural activities for assembling and disassembling 101 take-apart toy vehicles.
+This dataset has 1380 fine-grained actions based on 24 verbs and 90 objects.
+It consists of 12 temporally synchronized views --- eight static and four egocentric.
 The egocentric views exhibit low-resolution monochrome images, making it challenging even for human eyes to discern objects in view.
-As a result, we opt for fixed views in our RGB modality. \textbf{H2O}~\cite{kwon2021h2o} features four participants performing 36 actions that involve 8 different objects and 11 verbs.
-3D hand poses with 21 key points per hand are provided, along with 6D object poses, camera poses, object meshes, and scene point clouds.
-It consists of 5 temporally synchronized RGB views --- 4 fixed and 1 egocentric.
-In our work, we use hand poses and RGB frames from the egocentric view only.
+Hence, we opt for fixed views as our RGB modality.
+3D hand poses estimated using off-the-shelf MEgATrack~\cite{han2020megatrack} are provided by the dataset. \textbf{H2O}~\cite{kwon2021h2o} features four participants performing 36 actions that involve 8 objects and 11 verbs.
+Ground truth 3D hand poses are provided.
+The dataset consists of 5 temporally synchronized RGB views --- 4 fixed and 1 egocentric.
+We use RGB frames from the egocentric view only.

-\textbf{Implementation Details.} Similar to~\cite{wen2023interactive}, our pose input consists of 120 frames by setting $T' = 120$.
+\textbf{Implementation Details.} Similar to~\cite{wen2023interactive}, our pose input consists of 120 frames by setting $\mathcal{T}'=120$.
 The number of frames per micro-action ($N$) is 15.
-For multimodal experiments, we set the window stride $R=N$ and take $K = 8$ non-overlapping micro-actions, which allows us to sample 8 RGB frames for each video following~\cite{sener2022assembly101}.
-However, we allow a 50\% overlap between consecutive micro-actions for pose-only versions.
-Unless otherwise specified, we utilize the pre-trained ViT-g/14 and ViT-L/14 models from \mbox{DINOv2}~\cite{oquab2023dinov2} followed by a linear layer without any fine-tuning as the frame encoder $F$ for Assembly101 \cite{sener2022assembly101} and H2O \cite{kwon2021h2o}, respectively.
-We also evaluate a lightweight alternative by fine-tuning ResNet-50 \cite{he2016deep} in the Supplementary.
-Each model is trained for 50 epochs using SGD with momentum 0.9, a batch size of 32, a learning rate of 0.025, and step LR decay with a factor of 0.1 at epochs \{25, 40\}.
-During training, the frame encoder $F$ is kept frozen except for the final linear layer.
+For multimodal experiments, we set the window stride $R=N$ and take $K=8$ non-overlapping micro-actions, which allows us to sample 8 RGB frames for each video following~\cite{sener2022assembly101}.
+However, we allow a 50\% overlap between consecutive micro-actions for pose-only variants.
+A frozen ViT~\cite{dosovitskiy2020image} or ResNet~\cite{he2016deep}, followed by a learnable linear layer, is used as the frame encoder $F$.
+More details are provided in Suppl.~Sec.~C. Each model is trained for 50 epochs using SGD with momentum 0.9, a batch size of 32, a learning rate of 0.025, and step LR decay with a factor of 0.1 at epochs \{25, 40\}.
+Loss hyperparameters $\{\lambda_1, \lambda_2, \lambda_3\}$ are chosen to be $\{1.0,1.0,2.0\}$.